Geo-Hub/OctopusMonitoring/README.md

 App should include local store to queue entries (using [Realm](https://realm.io/)) that can be uploaded at a later time so the app can be used in the field without cell/wifi access.

+UI needs to support obscure local dialects, so the app may not be able to use native localisation features and will need its own mechanism to replace Strings in the UI.